 - HNC students may have to study a bridging course of approximately 90 additional credits with NMA, to achieve the 240 credits for entry to the BSc (Hons) top-up

-We welcome applications from mature students aged 21+ with previous and current practical industry experience at a senior level.
+We welcome applications from mature students aged 21+ without qualifications with previous and current practical industry experience at a senior level.

 - NMA recognises equivalent international qualifications and these will be considered on an individual basis

 - Applications are welcome from all International Students with a good standard of English

 - If English is not your first language an IELTS certificate with a score of 6.5 (minimum) or equivalent qualification is required.
 However, all applications are considered on an individual basis as we are aware that for many international students their school or college curriculum has been taught in English.